 The 2008 study resulted in the Upper Prestile Stream Watershed-Based Management Plan, which was completed in 2009 and calls for many actions to be undertaken over the next decade.
 Reducing runoff and nutrient impacts to Prestile Stream will require the support of local farmers to use best management practices to improve the riparian buffers and reduce nutrient run off.
 The Central Aroostook Soil and Water Conservation District can provide technical assistance as it continues to help implement the Management Plan, and the town could partner with CASWCD to work with local farmers.
 Additional funding for specific implementation strategies is needed.

+The Town may want to consider potential impacts of land coming out of the Conservation Reserve Program (CRP) on water quality in the Prestile Stream, although conversations with local farmers suggest that as more acreage is acquired, cultivation is shifted from marginal lands to areas with fewer environmental constraints.

 Forestry

-Figure 86.
+Figure 87.
 Mars Hill Forestry Resources